Terry Newman

-Terry Newman (born 1981) is a British-Israeli investor, businessman and author.
-He is the founder and chairman of MCC London Limited, a company specializing in modular healthcare construction.

-Newman is a member of the World Jewish Congress's Jewish Diplomatic Corps, and in 2025 was appointed chairman of the public board of BINA – The Home of Israeli Judaism.
-He also co-founded the Tel Aviv International Salon.
-Newman serves on the board of The Equalizer, a sport and educational charity in Israel.
+Terry Newman (born 1981) is a British-Israeli businessman and author.
+He is the founder and chief executive of MCC London Limited, a company specializing in modular healthcare construction, and the chair of Isramarin Modular Construction.
+Newman co-founded the Tel Aviv International Salon, is a member of the World Jewish Congress's Jewish Diplomatic Corps, and in 2025 was appointed chairman of the public board of directors of BINA – The Jewish Movement for Social Change.

 Early life and education

 Newman was born in 1981 in London and raised in Stanmore.
 He attended the Haberdashers’ Aske's Boys’ School and spent a year studying at Yeshivat Ein Tzurim in Israel.
-He earned a degree in Oriental studies and Jewish Studies from the University of Oxford during which he studied for a year at the Hebrew University of Jerusalem.
-Newman also holds a master's degree from Tel Aviv University in Security Studies and Diplomacy.
+He earned a degree in Oriental studies from the University of Oxford and subsequently studied for a year at the Hebrew University of Jerusalem.

-Prior to moving to Israel, Newman lived for a period in Cairo, Egypt where he worked with companies in the Qualifying industrial zone between Egypt, the United States, and Israel.
-In 2006, at the age of 25, he immigrated to Israel (made aliyah) and settled in Tel Aviv.
-He completed six months of mandatory military service in the Israel Defense Forces’ (IDF) search-and-rescue unit and continued to serve annually in the IDF reserves until released.
+Prior to moving to Israel, Newman lived for a period in Cairo, Egypt.
+In 2006, at the age of 25, he immigrated to Israel (made aliyah) and settled in Netanya.
+He completed six months of mandatory military service in the Israel Defense Forces’ (IDF) search-and-rescue unit and continues to serve annually in the IDF reserves.